Roger Federer: Serena Williams 'Went Too Far' with Umpire at 2018 US Open

 In the same interview, Federer said it was unfair to ban Williams from wearing the catsuit she donned at the French Open and was also critical of the decision to issue a code violation to Alize Cornet at the U.S. Open for changing her shirt on-court.

-"What was the problem with taking the shirt off or the catsuit?" he said.
+"What was the problem with taking the T-shirt off or the catsuit?" he said.
 "Serena has worn crazier stuff in the past.
-Guys have worn crazier stuff.
-For me it was all a bit of nonsense.
+Guys have worn crazier stuff. ...
+For me, it was a bit of nonsense.
+Just chill out for a second.
 I was totally on the women's side.
 Leave them alone."

 Federer, a 20-time Grand Slam champion, enjoyed another strong year, winning the Australian Open early in 2018.
-He will be looking to finish his season on a high at the ATP World Tour Finals, which start next Monday in London.
+He will be looking to finish his season on a high at the ATP Finals, which start Sunday in London.

 Rafael Nadal pulls out of ATP Finals and to undergo ankle surgery